RehkMansa/coursework-devo/DEVO-react-app/README.md

 ### DECENTRALIZED VOTING APPLICATION

 Devo is a dapp built on the ethereum blockchain.
-The smart contract can be found [here](https://github.com/komus-Israel/DEVO-smart-contract)

 The purpose of this client application is to visualize how an application can interact with a smart contract and how DEVO smart contract can be used to solve voting issues.